Brass Sink Design Ideas: Styles, Finishes & Inspiration

 • Brass Undermount Sinks: Sleek and modern, installed beneath the countertop for a seamless look.
 Ideal for single-bowl designs in square or rectangular shapes.

-• Brass Farmhouse Sinks: Rustic charm with an exposed apron front, typically large and shallow for a stylish focal point.
-The front apron can be curved and ornate.
+• Brass Farmhouse Sinks: Rustic charm with an exposed apron front; large and shallow for a striking focal point (apron can be curved/ornate).

-• Brass Butler Sinks: Slightly deeper and wider than Belfast sinks, perfect for those needing extra basin space.
+• Brass Butler Sinks: Slightly wider/deeper than Belfast; great when you need extra basin space.

-• Brass Drop-in Sinks: Highly customisable, with options for engraved drainer sections and other unique features.
+• Brass Drop-in Sinks: Highly customisable; add engraved drainer sections and edge details.

-Undermount, integrated, farmhouse, Belfast, round brass sink styles collage
+Undermount, integrated, farmhouse, Belfast, and round brass sink styles shown as a collage.

-Examples of brass sink types – undermount, integrated, farmhouse, Belfast and round bowl styles
+Examples of brass sink types — undermount, integrated, farmhouse, Belfast & round bowls.

 The Benefits of a Brass Sink

-• Heat Resistance: Brass handles heat well, though it’s best to avoid placing hot pans directly on the surface to prevent scratches.
+• Heat Resistance — handles heat well (avoid placing hot pans directly on the surface).

 All of our solid brass sinks are handmade to order for lasting strength and performance.